The bug report

 usually hides: a policy that checks

-auth.uid() = user_id when it should check
+auth.uid() = user_id when the application flow expects

-Step 4 — file_findings before editing
+Step 5 — file_preflight before editing

 {

-"tool": "file_findings",
+"tool": "file_preflight",

 "args": { "filePath": "lib/auth/dal.ts", "limit": 20 }